 Often people buy a round-trip ticket and just visit for the day.
 This is normal, especially for people who visit a lot.
-They go to the island and walk the shops, eat at the restaurants, get some fudge, attend various festivals, and just be a local for a day.
+They go to the island and walk the shops, take a carriage tour, eat at the restaurants, get some fudge, attend various festivals, and just be a local for a day.

 Where Does Your Luggage Go On The Ferry To Mackinac Island

 Once you purchase a ticket or show a ticket that you bought online, you take your luggage up to the ferry you plan to get on and they ask you which hotel you are going to.
 For some hotels, there are porters who will take your luggage to the hotel for you and will tag your bag with that hotel name.
 For others, you will get your luggage on the island off the ferry.